ubports/docs.ubports.com/userguide/dailyuse/waydroid.rst

 How to set up
 -------------

-All Halium 9 and newer devices ship with waydroid out of the box starting Ubuntu Touch focal, if your device fits these requirements you can follow the folowing steps
+All Halium 9 and newer devices ship with waydroid out of the box starting with Ubuntu Touch focal, if your device fits these requirements you can follow the following steps

 #.
 Run ``adb shell`` from your computer to get a shell on your Ubuntu Touch device (or open the terminal app on your ubuntu touch device).
 #.
 Run the following command on your Ubuntu Touch device: ``waydroid init``.